joseph-flinn/site/frontend/posts/what-how-management.md

 This helps build more trust in the relationship.
 This request is not just a "this needs to change" but is also a "you are not on your own.
 There is support to make this change".

-How are WHAT & HOW used to create the _saftey to challenge the status quo?_ The ideas behind it being _safe to challenge the status quo_ is continuous improvement.
+How are WHAT & HOW used to create the _safety to challenge the status quo?_ The ideas behind it being _safe to challenge the status quo_ is continuous improvement.
 When "why don't we do it this way?" is asked or when "we need to do it this way" is stated, the person is pushing for improvement from their perspective.
 WHAT & HOW become really important tools in persistently chasing after that other perspective.
 While in the chase, bringing the ideas of